Flex or Fix in Buy vs. Rent

 - Plan to live in the same place for at least several and possibly many years.

-- Have enough money to pay the upfront costs, including a The amount you have to pay in cash up front for your purchase More, closing costs and any repairs that need to be made to the residence after closing.
+- Have enough money to pay the upfront costs, including a down payment, closing costs and any repairs that need to be made to the residence after closing.

 - Manage their finances sufficiently well to be able to save for expenses that are not paid every month, such as insurance and property taxes.

 - Have enough in emergency savings to pay for unexpected, possibly very expensive repairs.

 Before looking at the finances of the buy vs. rent decision, it is important to consider your lifestyle and goals.

 Do You Want to Own Your Home?

 Owning your own home has long been an American dream.
 In 1928, President Herbert Hoover’s campaign slogan was “a chicken in every pot and two cars in every garage.”
 He thereby implied that every family would not only have two cars, but also a home with a garage in which to park them.